pratapstat/tute/R/boxplot/readme.md

-### This folder contains mini R tutorial with boxplot data visualizations
+### This folder contains mini R tutorial about boxplot data visualizations